Why Does My Toddler Hit Himself? Surprising Reasons!

 Medical Reasons For Self-Injury

 Neurological Abnormalities can contribute to self-injury in toddlers; these include seizures and other conditions that affect the brain’s ability to process information.
+Stress-related factors, such as an overstimulated environment or trauma, can lead a toddler to self-injure.

-Physiological dysregulation can also be a factor; if a toddler’s body isn’t able to regulate their energy or emotions, it can lead to self-injuring behaviors.
+Physiological dysregulation can also be a factor; if a toddler’s body can’t regulate their energy or emotions, it can lead to self-injuring behaviors.
+All of these possibilities should be evaluated when a toddler is exhibiting self-injury.

 It’s important to understand why a toddler is engaging in self-injury, so we can work to find the best solution.